vanmarkic/FooDog/README.md

 Dragan gonna make the community,lifestyle,nutrition.
 Dop gonna make the the footer, hamburger menu and the social button.
 Faysal gonna make the single page.

+For this project we gonna use : Bulma and SASS technology